-After the system is powered on and initialized, iDRAC calculates a new power requirement based on the actual hardware configuration.
-The system stays powered on even if the CMC (not for MX platforms) or OME Modular (not for MX platforms) fails to allocate new power request.
+After, the system is powered on and initialized, iDRAC calculates a new power requirement based on the actual blade configuration.
+The blade stays powered on even if the CMC fails to allocate new power request.

-CMC or OME Modular reclaims any unused power from lower priority servers and allocates that power to a higher-priority infrastructure module or a server.
+CMC reclaims any unused power from lower priority servers and then allocates the reclaimed power to a higher priority infrastructure module or a server.